• Skip to primary navigation

 • All-purpose wheat flour

 • Potato starch.
-If you only use potato starch you get an even fluffier cake, but the downside it that is crumbles and breaks more easily and is harder to cut into layers.
+If you only use potato starch you get an even fluffier cake, but the downside is that it crumbles, breaks more easily, and is harder to cut into layers.

 • Sugar.
 Even brown sugar works.